lidanat/Mission12-MakeItReal/README.md

 # Project Title

-[Optional: Add an image or a gif representing your project]

 Mission 12 with a personal Portfolio as a final activity in the bootcamp.

 ## Table of Contents